GilsonLabUCSD/APR/APR_User_Manual.md

 * If necessary, more pmemd/sander options can be modified directly in the apr_mdin.py file.

-* A lot of errors you may encounter when first setting the APR workflow have something to do with parameterization and solvlation steps.
-Usually checking the tleap log files vac_tleap.log and solvate_tleap.log will provide you hints about the causes of errors, as what you would normally do for trouble shooting tleap/Amber errors.
+* Errors you encounter when first setting the APR workflow may have something to do with parameterization and solvlation steps.
+Usually checking the tleap log files vac_tleap.log and solvate_tleap.log will provide you hints about the causes of errors, as what you would normally do when troubleshooting tleap/Amber errors.

 * It is safe to ignore the error messages such as "traj.0X matches no files" in the restraints.log file.
 The cause of those error messages is that the specified number of iterations may not always be achieved, whereas the maximum number of iterations is still fixed as 20.